HY1288/Movie-recommender-system-Machine-Learning/README.md

 What can we say about the success of a movie before it is released?
 Are there certain companies that have found a consistent formula?
 Given that major films costing over $100 million to produce can still flop, this question is more important than ever to the industry.
 Film aficionados might have different interests.
 Can we predict which films will be highly rated, whether or not they are a commercial success?
 This is a great place to start digging in to those questions, with data on the plot, cast, crew, budget, and revenues of several thousand films.

+DATASET
+the dataset is of TMDb and is sources from kaggle, with link- https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 Types of Recommender Systems:-